What's new in Deep Security Manager?

 - Updated Deep Security Manager to include the option to log Trend Micro Vision One issues (Administration > System Information > Diagnostic Logging...).
 DS-58533

-- Updated Deep Security Manager's "Default Real-Time Scan Configuration" (Computers > Details… > Anti-Malware > General > Malware Scan Configuration:) to enable Behavior Monitoring and Predictive Machine Learning by default, improving protection for users.
-When possible malware is recognized, "Use custom actions" will be set to "Pass" by default and will log an Anti-Malware Event.
+- Updated Deep Security Manager's "Default Real-Time Scan Configuration" (Computers > Details > Anti-Malware > General > Real-Time Scan > Malware Scan Configuration) to enable Behavior Monitoring and Predictive Machine Learning by default.
+Newer Deep Security Agents (Windows agent 126.96.36.1999 and higher, and Linux agent 20.0.0-1822 and higher) will have "Use custom actions" set to "Pass" by default, and will log Anti-Malware Events.
+Older agents will have Behavior Monitoring and Predictive Machine turned off if their Possible Malware “action to take” is set to "Pass."
 DS-59282

 - Updated the Deep Security Manager to make Trend Micro Vision One related settings and features consistent after the onboarding.
 DS-58788